Project EnergyConnect

-Project EnergyConnect is a new electricity transmission line under construction which will connect the South Australia and New South Wales districts of the National Electricity Market in Australia.
+Project EnergyConnect is an electricity transmission line which connects the South Australia and New South Wales districts of Australia’s National Electricity Market.
 Riverlink was a previous working title for the project, drawn from a proposal first raised in 1999.
 The Australian Energy Market Operator used RiverLink in its proposal for this interconnector, but the transmission companies in South Australia (ElectraNet) and New South Wales (TransGrid) now call it EnergyConnect.
+The first stage was switched on in April 2025.

 South Australia and New South Wales already each have connections to Victoria, which also has a connection across Bass Strait to Tasmania, and New South Wales also has connections to Queensland.
 The connection between New South Wales and South Australia is intended to provide resilience and redundancy to the network.
 It is aimed to provide increased security of supply to South Australia and improve sharing of renewable energy with New South Wales.

 Construction of the new interconnector is expected to cost A$1.8 billion.
-It will be 900 km long, from Robertstown to Wagga Wagga, New South Wales.
-It is proposed to have a spur from Buronga to Red Cliffs in Victoria.
+It will be 900 km long, from Robertstown, South Australia to Wagga Wagga, New South Wales.
+It includes a spur from Buronga, New South Wales to Red Cliffs, Victoria.
 Assessment of the Regulatory Investment Test for Transmission (RIT-T) began in June 2019.

-The link endpoints are at Robertstown in South Australia where major transmission lines connect to the north and south of the state, and Wagga Wagga, the furthest west in New South Wales that the high voltage lines reach.
+The link endpoints are at Robertstown where major transmission lines connect to the north and south of the South Australian grid, and Wagga Wagga, the furthest west in New South Wales that the high voltage lines reach.
 The new high-voltage line is expected to improve the feasibility of more solar and wind farms in the areas traversed by the line.